octobercms/docs/services-validation.md

 There are a variety of helpful validation rules; however, you may wish to specify some of your own.

 The recommended way of adding your own validation rule is to extend the Validator instance via the `extend` method.
-In an October CMS plugin, this can be added to the `boot()` callback method inside your `Plugin.php` registration file.
+In an October CMS plugin, this can be registered either in the `boot()` callback method inside your `Plugin.php` registration file or with the `registerValidators` method of the [Plugin registration class](../plugin/registration#registration-methods).
+The method should return an array where the key is the validator rule name and the value is a callable function.
+The callable function receives four arguments, the name of the `$attribute` being validated, the `$value` of the attribute and an array of `$parameters` passed to the rule, and the `$validator` instance.

 You can extend the Validator instance with your custom validation rule as a `Closure`, or as a `Rule` object.